tonywong94/dendroplot/README.md

 # dendroplot
-Python analysis scripts for LMC ALMA data.
+Python analysis scripts for applying dendrograms to LMC ALMA data.
 Some work is still needed to simplify the structure, but currently available are the following:

 `from dendroplot import run_dendro`